triumphing over the TZ disaster

 by Gary W. Wright

-It was difficult to be a Good and determined but moody, self conscious and sadolescent Jedi Knight in the Dark days, weeks and months after the helicopter crash that killed child extras Renee Chen and Myca Le and actor/director/writer Vic Morrow around 2:20 am in the early morning of July 23, 1982 on the John Landis set of the twilit and allegorical Landis, Joe Dante, George Miller and Steven Spielberg film, TWILIGHT ZONE: THE MOVIE (1983).
-For within days of the TZ disaster, it was discovered that George Folsey jr., the producer of the Landis episode of the film, and star crossed lovers Kathleen Kennedy and Frank Marshall, overall producers of TWILIGHT ZONE: THE MOVIE, had worked with Landis to track down and illegally use Chen and Le after hours near dangerous explosives on the fateful and fatal night, meaning the TZ disaster was not quite the random and unlucky mishap it had appeared to be at the outset.
+It was difficult to be a Good and determined but moody, brooding, self conscious, acne and brace-faced and always sullen sadolescent Jedi Knight in the Dark days, weeks and months after the helicopter crash that child extras Renee Chen and Myca Le and actor/director/writer Vic Morrow around 2:20 am in the early morning of July 23, 1982 on the John Landis set of the twilit, allegorical and CGI enhanced Landis, Joe Dante, George Miller and Steven Spielberg film TWILIGHT ZONE: THE MOVIE (1983).
+For within days of the TZ disaster, it was discovered that George Folsey jr., the producer of the Landis episode of the film, and star crossed lovers Kathleen Kennedy and Frank Marshall, producers of TWILIGHT ZONE: THE MOVIE, had worked with Landis to track down and illegally use Chen and Le after hours and near dangerous explosives on the fateful and fatal night, meaning the TZ disaster was not quite the random and unlucky mishap it had appeared to be at the outset.

-Thus, by early October of ’82 and to the shocked, confused, infuriated and embittered dismay and disappointment of youthful Jedi Knights in Canada and around the world, the daylit Skyrocking dream had been brutally and violently replaced by a twilit Skyfalling nightmare-an infuriating and depressing cinematic nightmare that has never been swept away by another inspiring cinematic dream-though not for want of trying.
-For into this nightmarishly infuriating, depressing and embittering era serendipitously arrived in the Temple Theatre on August 22, 1982 perhaps the first allegorical film to take on and take out Folsey, Kennedy, Landis, Marshall, Spielberg, Stinkious and the TZ disaster, the eerily and presciently twilit, Ozian themed and allegorical Don Coscarelli jr. film, THE BEASTMASTER (1982), with a main theme that ironically evoked that of the allegorical and implicitly Lord Stinkious roasting telefilm series, BATTLESTAR GALACTICA (1978-79).
+Thus, by early October of ’82 and to the shocked, confused, infuriated and embittered dismay and disappointment of youthful Jedi Knights in Canada and around the world, the daylit Skyrocking dream had been brutally and violently replaced by a twilit Skyfalling nightmare, an infuriating and depressing cinematic nightmare that has never been swept away by another inspiring cinematic dream to this day-though not for want of trying.
+For into this nightmarishly infuriating, depressing and embittering era a fearless and unforgettable film arrived in the Temple Theatre on August 22, 1982, a commanding and courageous film that was perhaps the first allegorical film to implicitly take on and take out Folsey jr., Kennedy, Landis, Marshall, Spielberg, Stinkious and the TZ disaster, the eerily and presciently twilit, allegorical and Ozian themed Don Coscarelli jr. film THE BEASTMASTER (1982), with a main theme that ironically evoked that of the allegorical and implicitly Lord Stinkious roasting telefilm series, BATTLESTAR GALACTICA (1978-79).

 But if we show no fear,